stefano-garzarella/snp-svsm-vtpm/README.md

 emulated TPM is unable to unseal the keys.

 ```
+# Generate a new encryption key
+SECRET="$(openssl rand -hex 64)"

-# Register a new SVMS encryption state key
+# Register the new SVMS encryption state key
 ./register-resource-in-kbs.sh -p $(openssl rand -hex 64)

 # Start the CVM